Founders and Owners

 The Flemings always shared a deep abiding respect for the environment and the diversified people who inhabit it.
 This ethos is reflected in Chaa Creek’s development and has provided a model for other hospitality-oriented businesses by proving that environmental sustainability and responsible tourism does not mean sacrificing luxury or quality service.
 This overriding ethos continues today and has resulted in the impressive number of awards and enviable Industry recognition Chaa Creek has garnered over the years.

-Today The Lodge at Chaa Creek consists of 24 thatched roofed, individually designed and artfully decorated cottage style rooms and the more luxurious Tree-Top, Jacuzzi Suites, and stunning Ix Chel Villas as well as a fine dining restaurant and lounge, full service Rainforest Spa, a Natural History Museum, Butterfly Farm, conference centre and other attractions and amenities, all surrounded by a 400-acre private nature reserve that is home to an impressive array of Belizean flora and fauna.
+Today The Lodge at Chaa Creek consists of 24 thatched roofed, individually designed and artfully decorated cottage style rooms and the more luxurious Tree Top Villas, and stunning Ix Chel Villas as well as a fine dining restaurant and lounge, full service Rainforest Spa, a Natural History Museum, Butterfly Farm, conference centre and other attractions and amenities, all surrounded by a 400-acre private nature reserve that is home to an impressive array of Belizean flora and fauna.

 With a dedicated 155+ member staff looking after over 5,000 guests a year ranging from school children to celebrities and members of the British Royal Family, the Flemings continue to show that being Green works.